gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Why using `httpMethods`?
 It is often useful to split the implementation of microservices across multiple, highly specialized applications.
 For example, a Java application written to serve high amounts of GET requests that return large payloads is implemented, sized, scaled and load-tested differently than applications that offer APIs to upload limited amounts of data. `httpMethods` allows you to split your REST APIs, e.g., */Things* to different applications depending on the HTTP methods of the requests, without having to make the difference visible in the URL of the endpoints.

 Another usecase for `httpMethods` is to "disable" parts of the REST API.
 For example, it may be necessary to disable some endpoints that accept DELETE for external usage.
-By whitelisting in the relative route only the allow methods, you can hide functionalities of your microservice that should not be consumable without having to modify the code or configurations of your service.
+By allowing only certain methods in the route, you can hide functionalities of your microservice that should not be consumable without having to modify the code or configurations of your service.

 **Note:** `localDir` and `httpMethods` are incompatible.
 The following route is invalid: